Hidden self-energy contributions of collinear functions in SCET: Calculation of the quark self-energy

 Summing Eqs.~\eqref{eq:amp_from_F} and \eqref{eq:amp_from_G} with the contribution from Eq.~\eqref{eq:Eu1u2_a}, we obtain the self-energy amplitudes from the modified building blocks from those diagrams that have the explicit topology of a self energy:

-The last term on the right hand side of Eq.~\eqref{eq:QCD-SCET-compare_modified} is the mismatch between the full-QCD self-energy amplitude and the amplitude from the diagrams that have a self-energy topology in the case of the collinear functions that derive from the modified building blocks.
+The second term on the right side of Eq.~\eqref{eq:QCD-SCET-compare_modified} is the mismatch between the full-QCD self-energy amplitude and the amplitude from the diagrams that have a self-energy topology in the case of the collinear functions that derive from the modified building blocks.
 We note that this mismatch first appears at subleading power in the SCET expansion parameter $\lambda$ and that there is a contribution that is proportional to the quark mass and a contribution that survives when the quark mass is set to zero.
+The contribution of the second term on the right side of Eq.~\eqref{eq:QCD-SCET-compare_modified} to $R$, the residue of the two-point function at the single-quark pole, is computed in Appendix~\ref{app:delta-R}.